Uanela/arkos/packages/docs/docs/guide/accessing-the-express-app.md

                 │
                 ▼
 ┌───────────────┴───────────────────────┐
-│ Arkos additional middlewares applied  │
+│ Custom middlewares from use[] applied │ └───────────────┬───────────────────────┘
-└───────────────┬───────────────────────┘
                 │
                 ▼